Fiscal and Enrollment Implications of Medicaid Continuous Coverage Requirement During and After the PHE Ends

 We estimate that states will have received approximately $100.4 billion in fiscal relief due to the enhanced FMAP, which is more than double the total estimated state costs due to the additional MOE enrollees ($47.2 billion) from FY 2020 – FY 2022 (Figure 3).
 Under FFCRA, the enhanced FMAP went into effect in January 2020 and will stay in place through at least the end of September 2022 – the entirety of FY 2022.
 The fiscal relief from the enhanced FMAP was designed to provide fiscal relief to states beyond the costs of increased enrollment levels as states were projecting large revenue declines at the beginning of the pandemic.
 The enhanced FMAP provided relief to states using an existing federal funding mechanism, which has allowed money to be distributed quickly and freed up state funds for other purposes including the ability to support Medicaid and fill gaps in overall state budget shortfalls.

-The fiscal relief exceeds the costs of the additional enrollment in every state, though the degree to which that is the case varies by state (Appendix Table 1).
+The fiscal relief meets or exceeds the costs of the additional enrollment in every state, though the degree to which that is the case varies by state (Appendix Table 1).
 On average, the total expected fiscal relief is 2.3 times the costs of the additional enrollment, ranging from 1.0 in New Hampshire, Nevada, and Oregon to 6.1 in Mississippi.
 In non-expansion states, the fiscal relief was, on average, 2.9 times the cost of the additional enrollees compared to 2.1 times the cost in expansion states.
 This difference is likely due to non-expansion states experiencing enrollment growth in traditional eligibility groups to which the enhanced FMAP applies (the enhanced FMAP does not apply to the ACA adult expansion population, where the federal match rate is 90%).

 As a result of the fiscal relief, we estimate state Medicaid spending over the entire pandemic period (FY 2020 – FY 2022) will be 6% lower compared to baseline state Medicaid spending without the enhanced FMAP or enrollment growth due to the MOE.
 In contrast, we estimate federal Medicaid spending over the three-year period will be 19% higher than baseline federal spending without the pandemic federal fiscal relief and continuous enrollment requirement.